plotly/plotly.py/doc/python/numpy-arrays.md

 ## Unsupported Attributes

-Arrays passsed to attributes with the following names do not use the Plotly.js base64 typed arrays functionality:
+Arrays passed to attributes with the following names are not supported:

 `geojson`, `layers`, and `range`.